-This recipe makes perfect Crispy Roast Potatoes that have a crisp exterior, and a delectable soft, fluffy center.
+This recipe makes perfect Crispy Roasted Potatoes with a crisp exterior and a delectable soft, fluffy center.

 This delicious recipe goes great with anything from a holiday dinner to Crispy Oven Baked Chicken Thighs served alongside Roasted Broccoli.

 Sometimes simple is just better!
-This recipe is made using just 5 ingredients making it super easy to prepare.
-It’s the perfect side dish for a busy weeknight dinner or fancy holiday spread!
+This recipe uses just 5 ingredients, making it super easy to prepare.
+It’s the perfect side dish for a busy weeknight dinner or a fancy holiday spread!

 Why This Recipe Works

-- Just the right amount of olive oil makes the potatoes crisp without becoming greasy.
+- Just the right amount of oil makes the roasted potatoes crisp without becoming greasy.

 - Simply seasoning them with salt and pepper and a hint of fresh thyme allows the potatoes to remain the star of the show.

-A good rule of thumb would be to choose a waxy potato.
-As they have enough starch to make the interior light and fluffy, they can hold their shape, and develop a nice golden exterior.
+When roasting potatoes, a good rule of thumb is to choose a waxy potato.
+They have enough starch to make the interior light and fluffy, holding their shape and developing a nice golden exterior.

 In the US, a good choice is Yukon Gold or Russet.
-In the UK, King Edward work well, In Australia, Dutch Cream are good all-round potatoes.
+If you’re in the UK, King Edward works well.
+In Australia, Dutch Cream is good all-around potatoes.

 How To Parboil Potatoes For Roasting